bluefroguk1/empire-dump/content/Wiki/Senate/Spy network.md

 1000Details of any [[Fortifications|fortifications]] in the area and the details of armies including their approximate fighting strength, the actions they are taking, and the names of any significant military commanders.
 More detail about the territory including an overview of trading links and connections to adjacent territories.
 1500A thorough overview of the territory, enough to produce a detailed strategic map showing the locations of fortifications and any [[Bourse|bourse]] resources present.
 The results are cumulative, so if 1500 strength in total is assigned then the players receive all the benefits listed on the table.
-A copy of the information gained is provided to every player who assigned a military unit to the spy network in the form of an out of character report.
+A copy of the information gained is provided to every player who assigned a [[Military unit|military unit]] to the spy network in the form of an out of character report.
 In addition they receive any other resources that are made available (such as shares in the Imperial Guerdon.)
-Each upgrade a military unit has adds an additional 20 strength to the overall tally.
+Each upgrade a [[Military unit|military unit]] has adds an additional 20 strength to the overall tally.
 ## Decommissioning a Spy Network
 While [[The Senate|the Senate]] could simply stop paying the upkeep on the spy network, doing so reveals its location to the owners of that territory.
 Alternatively, the [[Imperial Senate]] can choose to pass a motion to decommission the spy network.
 This costs 5 thrones and takes a season; during this time military units cannot be assigned to the spy network.
 At the end of the season, the spy network is clandestinely rolled up without the owner of the territory being any the wiser.
 #lst:Archive:All_Commissions|spynetworks